 Treatment of Cogan Syndrome

 Initially topical and sometimes systemic corticosteroids for ocular involvement

-Untreated disease may lead to corneal scarring and vision loss and, in 60 to 80% of patients, permanent hearing loss Hearing Loss Worldwide, about half a billion people (almost 8% of the world's population) have hearing loss (1).
+Untreated disease may lead to corneal scarring and vision loss and, in 60 to 80% of patients, permanent hearing loss Hearing Loss Worldwide, about half a billion people (almost 8% of the world's population) have hearing loss ( 1).
 More than 10% of people in the US have some degree of hearing loss that compromises their... read more .
 Keratitis (and symptoms of corneal involvement), episcleritis Episcleritis Episcleritis is self-limiting, recurring, usually idiopathic inflammation of the episcleral tissue that does not threaten vision.
 Symptoms are a localized area of hyperemia of the globe, irritation... read more , and anterior uveitis Overview of Uveitis Uveitis is defined as inflammation of the uveal tract—the iris, ciliary body, and choroid.
-However, the retina and fluid within the anterior chamber and vitreous are often involved as well.... read more can usually be treated with topical prednisolone acetate 1% every hour up to 4 times a day for 2 to 3 weeks.
-To treat deeper ocular inflammation and especially to treat vestibuloauditory symptoms before they become permanent, prednisone 1 mg/kg orally once a day is begun as soon as possible and continued for 2 to 6 months.
-Some clinicians add cyclophosphamide, methotrexate, cyclosporine, or infliximab for recalcitrant cases.
+However, the retina and fluid within the anterior chamber and vitreous are often involved as well.... read more can usually be treated with topical prednisolone acetate 1%, 1 drop 4 times daily up to once every hour while awake, for 2 to 3 weeks.
+To treat deeper ocular inflammation and to treat vestibuloauditory symptoms before they become permanent, prednisone 1 mg/kg orally once a day is begun as soon as possible and continued for 2 to 6 months.
+Some clinicians add cyclophosphamide, methotrexate, cyclosporine, infliximab, or rituximab for recalcitrant cases.